How to Make Multiple Shopify Stores and Maximize Sales

 By integrating your Shopify multiple stores and accounting services, such as QuickBooks, you will be able to receive orders or generate invoices all from one dashboard.

-So How Do You Integrate Your Shopify Store(s) With Katana?
+How Do You Integrate Your Shopify Stores With Katana MRP?

 2. Select “Connect” and simply search for your store by typing in your Shopify store name.